uc-cdis/gen3.org/content/_index.md

   r3:
     name: Developers
     fig: /figs/roles/icon-devs.svg
-    detail: Integrate API into your services with open- sources softwares and supported UI library so you can focus on important coding.
+    detail: Integrate Gen3 APIs into your services with open-source software and the supported UI library so you can focus on your tools.
     button:
       caption: Gen3 Developer
       target: _self